PHANTOM-op/hh/Commands.md

 ### `>>maxmentions <number | OFF>`
 Sets the maximum unique, non-bot mentions a user can send in a single message.
 Any message containing more than the maximum will be deleted, and users will receive one strike for every additional mention.

+### `>>maxlines <number | OFF>`
+Sets the maximum number of lines a message can be.
+Any message containing more than the maximum will be deleted, and users will receive one strike for every additional line.

 ### `>>maxmentions role <number | OFF>`
 Sets the maximum unique, mentionable role mentions a user can send in a single message.
 Any message containing more than the maximum will be deleted, and users will receive one strike for every additional mention.